Ninedeadeyes/One-Click-Rpg-2-/README.md

 1) Auto save/load system ( save data in local storage )
 2) Original Music
-3) Infinite play( Even after finishing the main quest, items and player levels will keep increasing as long as you are playing )
+3) Infinite game play( Even after finishing the main quest, items and player levels will keep increasing as long as you are playing )

 -All music written with Beepbox.